-In many paper mills in our country, Recovery Boilers are in operation, with the main purpose of obtaining a higher Chemical Recovery efficiency.
-Some mills have installed low pressure Recovery Boilers and some mills have installed high pressure Recovery Boilers to take the double advantage of steam and power generation.
+In many paper mills in our country Recovery Boilers are in operation, with the main purpose of obtaining a higher Chemical Recovery efficiency.
+Some mills have installed low pressure Recovery Boilers and some mills have installed high pressure Recovery Boilers, to take the double advantage of steam and power generation.

-High pressure Recovery Boilers where Superheaters are incorporated usually meet with difficulties in operation.
-A West Coast Paper Mills, we have experienced many difficulties and in the last 18 years several modifications have been made in the year 1975.
+High pressure Recovery Boilers where Superheaters are incorporated usually meet with difficulties in in operation.
+At West Coast Paper Mills we have experienced many difficulties and in the last 18 years several modifications have been made.
+The major modifications have been made in the year 1975.
 This article deals with the details of the changes effected in the Superheater of the boiler from time to time.